gabrielschubert/react_webapp_model_sse_stream/README.md

-# Mogno Items Catalog System
+# React app model with sse stream

 This is a Web app built to ...